Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dragoon_modifier/dramod-readme.txt

 			Dark    - Rose will gain Siphon based on 20% of the damage dealt.
 			Light   - Shana/Miranda will restore an additional 100 SP when Light Arrow is used and heal 5% of the damage dealt up to a maximum of 5% of Meru's HP.
 			Thunder - Thunder Arrow has an additional chance to apply another Thunder Charge to the enemy.
-	If none of the above conditions are met Shana/Miranda will temporarly not consume Elemental Arrows.
+	If none of the above conditions are met Shana/Miranda will temporarily not consume Elemental Arrows.
 When Elemental Shift is finished the Elemental Cooldown state begins where no arrows can be added to Elemental Field or Elemental Shift.
 When Elemental Cooldown is finished all Elemental Field and Shift arrows are cleared from the entire party.
 Only one Elemental Field and one Elemental Shift can exist at time.

 Elemental Arrows used are displayed below Shana/Miranda's section in the battle UI when attacking enemies on Shana/Miranda's turn..
-Elemental Arrow ammo left is displayed on the bottom bar of the character portait.
+Elemental Arrow ammo left is displayed on the bottom bar of the character portrait.

 ================
 = Rose         =